 My daughter loves them!
 We may just have to name them after her.

 This is a pretty basic muffin recipe.
 You’ll need two bowls and muffin tins.
 It’s up to you whether you want to use cupcake liners or not.
 I usually spray the muffin tins with non-stick cooking spray and skip the liners.
 I love the crisp brown edges of muffins.

-Add the berries and chocolate chips to the dry mixture and lightly stir, coating the strawberries with flour.
+Add the berries and chocolate chips to the dry mixture and lightly stir them in, coating the strawberries with flour.
 This will keep them from sinking to the bottom of the muffins.